-This weekend I added another tick to my Great New Zealand Bucket List!
-I finally visited the Waitomo glow worm caves.
+A little while back I added another tick to my Great New Zealand Bucket List!
+I finally visited the incredible Waitomo glow worm caves.

-Shame on me!
-They are breathtaking filled with stalactites and stalagmites and a huge cavern where they even hold acoustic music events – and that’s before you hop in the tin dingy in the darkened river while your guide pulls you along silently via black ropes strung above (that only she can see).
+Then when you’ve roamed through all these nooks, you hop into a tin dingy in the inky black river while your guide pulls you along silently via discrete black ropes strung above (that only she can see).

 Fascinating facts about glow worms!